avaframe/AvaFrame/docs/moduleCom1DFA.rst

   - can have multiple release areas, each as one feature
   - same setup as the release area scenario (see above)
   - features will release as soon as at least one particle enters its area
+  - release area polygons must not contain any "holes" or inner rings